Officially CCOF Certified

 At Gundlach Bundschu we believe that sustainability extends beyond our soil, vines, and wines.
 If we’ve learned one thing about being responsible stewards of this land, it’s that it requires constant innovation and action.
 From our solar panels to our water recycling system, and now our formal organic certification, when you drink a glass of GB wine you are helping to support a healthier, happier, more sustainable world for us all.
 (And the fact that the wine tastes better is just a bonus!)

 We believe that preserving the unique ecosystem of Rhinefarm is essential to wine quality, as well as to the health of our family, our business, and our larger community.

-Our sustainable development in grape growing involves the introduction of beneficial predators, from owls and bluebirds to beetles and mites, and intensive pest monitoring allows us to minimize the use of pesticides and herbicides.
-Cover crops contribute vital diversity and nutrition to the soils, and we utilize registered organic compounds and practices whenever possible.
+In the vineyards, our organic farming practices include the introduction of beneficial predators, from owls and bluebirds to beetles and mites, and intensive pest monitoring allows us to minimize the use of pesticides and herbicides.
+Cover crops contribute vital diversity and nutrition to the soils, and we utilize organic compounds and practices whenever possible.

-We recycle all cardboard, glass, cork, and plastics on the property and use wood chips for weed control, as well as grape pomace to reintroduce nutrients back into ground soil.
+We also recycle all cardboard, glass, cork, and plastics on the property and use wood chips for weed control, as well as grape pomace to reintroduce nutrients back into ground soil.

 Check out the timeline of our past achievements and future goals as we work to achieve our Regenerative Organic Certification in August 2023.